HL7/FHIRPath/input/pages/index.md

 The expressions can in theory be converted to equivalent expressions in XPath, OCL, or another similarly expressive language.

 FHIRPath can be used against many other graphs as well.
-For example, <<hl7v2>> describes how FHIRPath is used in HL7 V2.
+For example, [Use of FHIRPath on HL7 Version 2 messages](#hl7v2) describes how FHIRPath is used in HL7 V2.

 ### Conventions